-- ▶ Use DRY sand, graphite powder, dry sodium chloride based extinguishers, G-1 or Met L-X to smother fire. - Confining or smothering material is preferable to applying water as chemical reaction may produce flammable and explosive hydrogen gas. - ► Chemical reaction with CO2 may produce flammable and explosive methane. - If impossible to extinguish, withdraw, protect surroundings and allow fire to burn itself out. - ► DO NOT use halogenated fire extinguishing agents.
+- ▶ Use DRY sand, graphite powder, dry sodium chloride based extinguishers, G-1 or Met L-X to smother fire. - Confining or smothering material is preferable to applying water as chemical reaction may produce flammable and explosive hydrogen gas. - Chemical reaction with CO2 may produce flammable and explosive methane. - If impossible to extinguish, withdraw, protect surroundings and allow fire to burn itself out.

+5.2.
 Special hazards arising from the substrate or mixture

+Fire Incompatibility

-Fire Incompatibility • Reacts with acids producing flammable / explosive hydrogen (H2) gas
+Reacts with acids producing flammable / explosive hydrogen (H2) gas

+5.3.
 Advice for firefighters

-Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves in the event of a fire.
-Prevent, by any means available, spillage from entering drains or water courses.
-Use fire fighting procedures suitable for surrounding area.
-DO NOT approach containers suspected to be hot.

-- Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - Equipment should be thoroughly decontaminated after use.
+- ▶ Alert Fire Brigade and tell them location and nature of hazard. - Wear full body protective clothing with breathing apparatus. - ▶ Prevent, by any means available, spillage from entering drains or water course. - Use fire fighting procedures suitable for surrounding area.
+Fire Fighting - Do not approach containers suspected to be hot. - Cool fire exposed containers with water spray from a protected location. - If safe to do so, remove containers from path of fire. - Equipment should be thoroughly decontaminated after use.